apache/airflow/docs/helm-chart/index.rst

     helm upgrade airflow apache-airflow/airflow --namespace airflow

+**Explanation**
+- `helm upgrade` is a command to upgrade a release
+- the first 'airflow' argument is the release name
+- 'apache-airflow/airflow' is the Helm Chart
+- the second 'airflow' argument is the namespace

 .. note::
   To upgrade to a new version of the chart, run ``helm repo update`` first.